kyma-project/community/capabilities/runtime.md

 ## Scope

-The Serverless Runtime capability offering is a central part of the serverless strategy of kyma.
-It is the easiest way to to run custom code in kyma and to integrate different services provided by the services broker and application connector.
-Based on the Batteries included strategy of Kyma a FaaS Solution based on Knative is provided inside the OSS Project.
-Beside the included FaaS Solution it is possible to schedule Workloads on 3rd Party Offerings using knative.
+The Serverless Runtime capability offering is a central part of the serverless strategy of Kyma.
+It is the easiest way to run custom code in Kyma and to integrate different services provided by the Services Broker and the Application Connector.
+Following the "batteries included" rule of Kyma, the function-as-a-service (FaaS) solution based on Knative is provided inside the OSS Project.
+Apart from having the FaaS solution, it is also possible to schedule workloads on third-party offerings using Knative.

 ## Vision

 The goal of Serverless Runtime capability is to:

-- Provide a simple FaaS runtime as part of kyma.
+- Provide a simple FaaS runtime as a part of Kyma.
-- Enable easy deployment from version control systems.
+- Enable an easy deployment from version control systems.
 - Allow fast feedback loops for development and testing.
-- Integrate 3rd Party Serverless providers using knative.
+- Integrate third-party serverless providers using Knative.
-- Integrate FaaS (kyma FaaS and 3rd Party FaaS) with other services provided by Kyma (Eventing, API, Service Catalog)
+- Integrate both Kyma and third-party FaaS solutions with other services provided by Kyma, such as Eventing, API, Service Catalog.
-- Provide a easy way to run Containerized workloads inside and outside of kyme (using knative)
+- Provide an easy way to run containerized workloads inside and outside Kyme using Knative.
 - Provide helpers/sdk/utilities to eliminate boilerplate code.